jyutzler/Bridge-Systems/system.md

    * 4♣ = Gerber, asking for aces.
 (See Slam Bidding)
    * A direct raise of 1NT to 4NT is natural and invites 6NT.
 4NT is slam invitational only because 4♣ is available as Gerber (to ask about aces).

+#### Smolen 5-4 or better in the Majors
+If responder is weak, transfer to the five-card major and pass.
+Otherwise use a Stayman to show 5-4 in the majors as follows:

+1NT — 2♣; 2♦
+   * pass: weak (5-4=4=0 distribution)
+   * 2♥ or 2♠: that major, invitational
+   * 3♥ or 3♠: the other major, game-forcing
+   * 4♦ or 4♥: transfer to 4♥ or 4♠, at least 6, slam interest (Otherwise bypass Smolen and use a straight transfer)

+Over 2NT, a similar system applies but there are no invitational bids:

+2NT — 3♣; 3♦
+   * pass: weak  (5-4=4=0 distribution)
+   * 3♥ or 3♠: the other major, game-forcing
+   * 4♦ or 4♥: transfer to 4♥ or 4♠, at least 6, slam interest (Otherwise bypass Smolen and use a straight transfer)

+Smolen does not apply over 3NT.

 #### Minor Suit Transfer Bids

 Transfers are used to show hands with a long minor.